 Finn gets some fine emotional moments and development, and it had already been a strong season for him as we got more exploration of the idea of alternate Finns being trapped in his swords.
 Finding his mother and of course ending up confronting problems she'd caused before eventually having to return home provided some great emotional highs and lows.
 Plus Susan became a fully-fledged character too, with her own past to confront, and had a cathartic reunion in the end.

 Now that both Finn's parents are well-established and he's growing up, there aren't so many loose ends left to tie.
-I think the next season bring Princess Bubblegum's darkness and the loose ends that remain in Simon's stories to an end, and then I feel like we might finally come to the end of this brightly-coloured, often rather dark cartoon that from its beginning has been squarely targeted at stoners and adults.
+I think the next season bring Princess Bubblegum's darkness and the loose ends that remain in Simon's stories to a head, and then I feel like we might finally come to the end of this brightly-coloured, often rather dark cartoon that from its beginning has been squarely targeted at stoners and adults.
 I hope it draws to a natural close before too much longer.
 There's no point stringing it out until it gets stale, and while this season has been very satisfying indeed, I don't think there's that much more remaining in plot terms to bring out these kind of heavy hits in future.